prateek6542/Banking-System/README.md

 ### 🔧 Run from Terminal

-1. Open terminal or command prompt.
+1. Open the terminal or command prompt.
 2. Navigate to the project directory.
 3. Run the main file: